voytekh/MacOSReinstall/README.md

   - On Desktop
 - When performing a search:
   - Search the Current Folder
-  - On Desktop
-Set Default Internet browser
+On the Desktop Set the Default Internet browser